dart-lang/language/working/closed-and-base/feature-specification.md

 *   Implement a type marked `base` outside of the library where it is defined.

-*   Extend or mix in a type marked `base` without also being marked `base`.
-    *This ensures that a subtype can't escape the `base` restriction of its supertype by offering its _own_ interface that could then be implemented without inheriting the concrete implementation from the supertype.
-Note that this restriction applies even when both types are in the same library.*
+*   Extend or mix in a type marked `base` outside of the library where it is defined without also being marked `base`. *This ensures that a subtype can't escape the `base` restriction of its supertype by offering its _own_ interface that could then be implemented without inheriting the concrete implementation from the supertype.*

 *   Mix in a class marked `closed` or `base`. *We want to eventually move away from classes as mixins.
 We don't want to break existing uses of classes as